• BLOG

 Photo by Sam Dan Truong on Unsplash

-Here’s the next in my series of bite-size Quick Tips.
+Here’s the next in my occasional series of bite-size Quick Tips.
 Click on the Quick Tips tag for my other Quick Tips.
-Because I tend to write longer posts, I wanted to provide a quick-to-read (and quick-to-write) high-impact post every couple of weeks.
-This one has worked well for me and is worth consideration.
+Because I tend to write longer posts, I wanted to provide a quick-to-read (and quick-to-write) post every couple of weeks on a small topic that pops into my head.
+This one helps me keep an eye on the work I need to do.

 Filed Under: Genealogy tips Tagged With: electronic files, quick tips

-Here’s the next in my series of bite-size Quick Tips.
+Here’s the next in my occasional series of bite-size Quick Tips.
 Click on the Quick Tips tag for my other Quick Tips.
-Because I tend to write longer posts, I wanted to provide a quick-to-read (and quick-to-write) high-impact post every couple of weeks.
-This one has become second nature to me, even when I’m not doing genealogy!
+Because I tend to write longer posts, I wanted to provide a quick-to-read (and quick-to-write) post every couple of weeks on a small topic that pops into my head.
+This one might be helpful when you dive into the 1950 census.

 Photo by Sam Dan Truong on Unsplash